ev3dev/ev3dev.github.io/docs/tutorials/using-docker-to-cross-compile.md

     DESTDIR=install make install
     exit

-The `CMAKE_TOOLCHAIN_FILE` option tells cmake to use our cross-compiler to speed things up.
+The `CMAKE_TOOLCHAIN_FILE` option sets the appropriate options in `cmake` to make use of the cross-compiler to speed things up.
 We also created a new `install` directory.
 This will contain the files that need to be copied to the EV3 to actually run the program.